ErpNetDocs/tech/modules/logistics/wms/wms-worker/orders/suggest-routing.md

 - **Location Addresses**: These addresses are essential for calculating the optimal route through the warehouse.

-Additionally, other factors are taken into account, such as:

-- **Availability**: The system suggests locations with the least availability that can still fulfill the order.
+- **Availability**: The system suggests locations which have enough availability to execute the respective order lines.

+  However, this can be **disabled** in favour of a more custom setting, where locations are suggested as **strings** based on their **Address** or user-defined value specified in the **[CustomRouting policy](https://docs.erp.net/tech/modules/logistics/wms/how-to/setup-warehouse/warehouse-policies.html)**.

+  Only locations with availability greater than zero are suggested.

 - **Lot Expiry Date**: This ensures that items nearing expiration are prioritized.